How to finish an archival research project

 3.1 Setting research priorities can be done in an abstract way – this is in effect what happens when writing a research design for a funding application or a higher degree proposal.
 But it is rare that research in practice turns out to be exactly the same as research in abstract proposal terms.
 Overviewing a project in progress has to grapple with realities on the ground and what actually can and cannot be done in the way and also in the time that was initially specified.
 Taking stock in this way often leads to priorities being revisited and re-worked, and if this is the case then the grounded reasons for this should be documented as part of the overviewing process.

 3.2 In relation to WWW, taking stock through overviewing the entire range of projects activities led to a reassessment of future priorities.
 In particular it led to a narrowing of these, for some research collections turned out to be considerably larger and more time-consuming than was appreciated at the outset, and also by the overviewing stage it had become apparent that these large family connections were clustered, being mainly produced by English-speakers rather than being more broadly generated across the white populations of South Africa.
 There are good reasons for this, connected with functional literacy levels, the character of different languages, and factors connected with archiving policies in the political context of nationalism in the 1920s and 30s.
 More specifically, as well as reassessing and reordering priorities, a work programme was instituted around the reconfigured priorities, with the completion of data preparation for a number of collections becoming number one in the list of priorities.
-This involves the lengthy and often eye-watering activities that compose ‘cleaning’ data, to make sure all essential information is complete, there are no glaring mistakes, and everything is in a form that can be successfully transferred into the project’s VRE, its bespoke virtual research environment and tools for aiding data analysis.
-Fully cleaned data files for seven collections were as a result delivered to HRIOnline within the new time-frame.
+This involved the lengthy and often eye-watering activities that compose ‘cleaning’ data, to make sure all essential information is complete, there are no glaring mistakes, and everything is in a form that can be successfully transferred into the project’s VRE, its bespoke virtual research environment and tools for aiding data analysis.
+Fully cleaned data files for a number of collections were as a result delivered to HRIOnline within the new time-frame.

 4. Establishing a rolling timetable for completing priorities